markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     job is submitted or the directory specified by submit command **initialdir** on the submit machine. log\_xml = <True \| False>
-    If **log\_xml** is ``True``, then the job event log file will be written in ClassAd XML.
+    If **log\_xml** is True, then the job event log file will be written in ClassAd XML.
 If not specified, XML is not used.
 Note that the file is an XML fragment; it is missing the file header and footer.
     Do not mix XML and non-XML within a single file.
 If multiple jobs write to a single job event log file, ensure that all of the jobs specify this option in the same way. notification = <Always \| Complete \| Error \| Never>
     Owners of HTCondor jobs are notified by e-mail when certain events occur.
 If defined by *Always*, the owner will be notified whenever the job produces a checkpoint, as well as when the job completes.
 If defined by *Complete*, the owner will be notified when the job terminates.
-If defined by *Error*, the owner will only be notified if the job terminates abnormally, (as defined by ``JobSuccessExitCode``, if defined) or if the job is placed on hold because of a failure, and not by user request.
+If defined by *Error*, the owner will only be notified if the job terminates abnormally, (as defined by JobSuccessExitCode, if defined) or if the job is placed on hold because of a failure, and not by user request.
 If defined by *Never* (the default), the owner will not receive e-mail, regardless to what happens to the job.
 The HTCondor User’s manual documents statistics included in the e-mail. notify\_user = <email-address>
     Used to specify the e-mail address to use when HTCondor sends e-mail about a job.
 If not specified, HTCondor defaults to using the e-mail